Facebook Twitter Instagram

 • Always dry your pillow on low heat

 If your washing machine is a top-loader with an agitator, load your pillows vertically to avoid rips and tears.
-For front-loading washing machines, try to keep the load balanced so no lumps form in your favorite pillows.
+For front-loading washing machines, try to balance the load so no lumps form in your favorite pillows.

 Sanitizers We Love

 Nobody wants to say goodbye to their favorite pillows.
-It takes ages to find a pillow that works for you, your sleeping habits, and your body posture.
-When you find “the one”, you just know.
+Finding a pillow that works for you, your sleeping habits, and your body posture takes ages.
+When you find “the one,” you just know.
+However, if you absolutely have to replace your pillow, it's important to know what to look for.

-No matter if your pillow is pricey or affordable, sustainability matters to us.
+Whether your pillow is pricey or affordable, sustainability matters.
 Besides blending up your pillow with the top-loading washing machine agitator, here are some other ways to wash your pillows:

 Photo Source: Shutterstock

-Keep all your pillows fitted with a pillowcase and pillow protector at all times to keep your sleepers fresh and without stains.
+Keep your pillows fitted with a pillowcase and pillow protector to keep them fresh and without stains.
+Use pillowcases and pillow protectors to extend your pillow’s lifespan.
+Wash a pillow protector monthly and a pillowcase weekly.

-*Important to note that if you sleep warm, have pets in your home, or start to feel your allergies kick up, you should change your bedding more regularly.
+If you sleep warm, have pets, or your allergies kick up, change your bedding more regularly.

 Pillow Protectors We Love

-We said it once, and we will say it again.
+Good advice bears repeating.
 Don’t put your pillow horizontally in a top loader.
-You might not have any stuffing left after.
+Disregard this tip; you may not have any stuffing left when the wash finishes.

 Instead of deep cleaning your heavier outfitted pillows, spot cleaning is the cure.

-When you spill or stain your pillow, spot-treat it as soon as you can.
-We recommend using a dab of detergent or diluted baking soda, and a toothbrush for gentle application.
+When you spill or stain your pillow, spot-treat it as soon as possible.
+Use a dab of detergent or diluted baking soda and a toothbrush for gentle application.

-For feather and down pillows, try to readjust the filling out of the way of the stain so it dries faster.
-After you’ll need to give it a rumble in your dryer with a few tennis balls to fluff the shape back to normal.
+For feather and down pillows, readjust the filling out of the way of the stain so it dries faster.
+Give it a tumble in your dryer with a few tennis balls to fluff the shape back to normal.

 Stain Removers We Love

 Think about taking a shower but leaving your socks on.
-You still track all the dirt and debris from the outside to a clean and fresh environment.
+You still track all the outside dirt and debris into a clean and fresh environment.

 When you wash your pillows, wash the decorative pillows, cushions, and bedding.
-It will completely revitalize your bed at its source, keeping away all creepy crawlers looking to feast on dirt and dead skin cells you left behind.
+It revitalizes your bed and keeps away the creepy crawlers looking to feast on dirt and dead skin cells you left behind.

-We recommend washing mattress pads, or toppers at the same time you give your pillow a refresh.
-You don’t want to leave any untidy bedding lingering as you lay to sleep on a clean pillow.
+Wash mattress pads or toppers at the same time you give your pillow a refresh.
+You don’t want to leave untidy bedding lingering as you sleep on a clean pillow.

 Photo Source: Shutterstock

-Why is it so Important to Maintain Clean Pillow Habits?
+Why Is It Important To Maintain Clean Pillow Habits?

-The key factor in any comfortable night’s sleep is a soft, clean place to lie your head after a long day.
-Having a fresh pillow and clean bedding makes you relax into a cloud of “aaahh!” and catch some serious ZZZs.
+The key factor in any comfortable night’s sleep is a soft, clean place to lay your head after a long day.
+Having a fresh pillow and clean bedding lets you relax in a cloud of “aaahh!” and catch some serious ZZZs.

-Maintaining your pillow means maintaining your skin.
-Your facial pores won’t soak up the sweat and dirt from a month of soccer practice, and you’ll keep your face pollution to a minimum.
-Failing to freshen up your pillows can lead to mold and mildew buildup, and nobody wants that anywhere near their face, let alone their lungs.
+Maintaining your pillow also maintains your skin.
+Your facial pores don’t soak up the sweat and dirt from a month of soccer practice, and you keep your face pollution to a minimum.
+Failing to freshen up your pillows can lead to mold and mildew.
+Nobody wants that anywhere near their face, let alone their lungs.

 Having a pillow protector keeps bed bugs at bay.
 Dust mites aren’t getting their dose of dust, so they move out.
-You’ll always be sleeping on the cool side of the pillow even in the warmer months.
+You sleep on the cool side of the pillow even in the warmer months.

 A dirty pillow is a playground for allergies and insects.
-From bed bugs, dust mites, and fleas, they all flourish in a warm, moist, unkempt environment (Source: Casper).
-That’s not all you have to tackle though.
-These microscopic creatures breed dust-related allergies with symptoms such as:
+Bed bugs, dust mites, and fleas all flourish in a warm, moist, unkempt environment.
+These microscopic creatures cause dust-related allergies with symptoms such as:

 • Nasal congestion